1838 Mormon War: Vigilante attacks

-Meanwhile, a group of non-Mormons from Clinton, Platte, and other counties began to harass Mormons in Daviess County, burning outlying homes and plundering property.
+Meanwhile, a group of vigilantes from Clinton, Platte, and other counties began to harass Mormons in Daviess County, burning outlying homes and plundering property.
 Latter Day Saint refugees began to flee to Adam-ondi-Ahman for protection and shelter against the upcoming winter.
-Joseph Smith, returning to Far West from De Witt, was informed by General Doniphan of the deteriorating situation.
-Doniphan already had troops raised to prevent fighting between Mormons and anti-Mormons in Daviess County.
+As Joseph Smith returned to Far West in Caldwell County from De Witt in Carroll County to the west General Doniphan informed him of the deteriorating situation.
+Doniphan already had raised troops to prevent fighting between Mormons and those opposed to them in Daviess County.
 On Sunday, October 14, a small company of state militia under the command of Colonel William A. Dunn of Clay County arrived in Far West.
-Dunn, acting under the orders of Doniphan, continued on to Adam-ondi-Ahman.
-Although he was sympathetic to the Mormons' plight, Doniphan reminded the Latter-day Saints that the Caldwell County militia could not legally enter Daviess County, and he advised Mormons traveling there to go in small parties and unarmed.
-Ignoring this counsel, Judge Higby, a Mormon judge in Caldwell County called out the Caldwell militia, led by Colonel George M. Hinkle.
-Although county officials could only legally act within the county, this judge authorized Hinkle to defend Latter-day Saint settlements in neighboring Daviess County.
+Dunn, acting on Doniphan's orders, continued on to Adam-ondi-Ahman.
+Although he was sympathetic to the Mormons' plight, Doniphan reminded the Latter Day Saints that their Caldwell County militia, led by church member Colonel George M. Hinkle, could not legally enter Daviess County.
+He advised Mormons traveling there to go in small parties and unarmed.
+Ignoring this counsel, Elias Higbee, a Mormon judge in Caldwell County, called on the Caldwell militia to defend church members' settlements in neighboring Daviess County.
+They were joined by elements of the Danite vigilante organization.